Emsa001/ClashOfCode/README.md

 TODO:
-- Put Combine Clash and TempClash
+- Combine Clash and TempClash
 - Clean up the startRound function